NEAT-project/neat/policy/README.md

 ## Requirements

 The Policy Manager requires Python version 3.5 or higher.
-The following Python external modules are used: `netifaces`, `aiohttp` (optional for REST API).
+The following Python external modules are used if available: `netifaces` (to autogenerte CIB entries for local interfaces), `aiohttp` (for REST API).

 On Debian  like systems these modules can be installed using: